skotzko/mixpanel-event-queue/README.md

 ## Installation
 1. Clone this repo
 2. Get Mixpanel up and running, [per their docs](https://mixpanel.com/docs/getting-started/step-by-step-integration-tutorial)
 3. Load MEQ into the head of your template: `<script type="text/javascript" src="<path_to_MEQ_file.js>"></script>`.
 You probably want to source MEQ in the head of your template right after sourcing Google Analytics.
-MEQ is 3.3K raw, and 1.5K when unminified but gzipped.
+MEQ is 1.1K minified (version provided), 1.5K when unminified but gzipped, and 3.3K raw.
 4. In your [Mixpanel init config](https://mixpanel.com/docs/integration-libraries/javascript-full-api#init), set the `loaded` parameter to call to `_meq.flush()`.
 While installing, you may want to set `debug: true` so that you can view Mixpanel API request logs in your JS console. **You should still use the native `mixpanel.init()` function to initialize the Mixpanel library.**
 5. Update your `mixpanel.*` tracking calls to call to `_meq.mixpanel()` with the appropriate params.